grafolean/grafolean/doc/user-guide.md

 If you have selected a custom bot, the data is being collected and there is nothing we need to do in Grafolean except to display it in dashboards - all of the configuration is done in the script that is sending data.
 For SNMP and Ping however we need to configure *credentials*, *entities* and *sensors*.

-### Configuring protocol configs (credentials) and adding sensors
+### Configuring protocol configs (credentials) and adding sensors (optional)

-> For ICMP ping, this step has already been carried out for you.
-You can safely skip it.
+> This step is performed for you automatically whenever you add an account, for both ICMP ping and SNMP (assuming SNMPv2 and community `public`).
+You can either skip it or add other SNMP credentials if needed.

 Select `Credentials` in sidebar menu and click `+ Add credentials` button.
 Fill the form (the fields depend on the protocol selected) and click `Submit`.
 Repeat the process for all the protocols and their settings as needed.